 Connect with us

-Response to the locust plague in Madagascar: Interim Report N. 1 September 2013 - February 2014
+Response to the locust plague in Madagascar: Interim report for campaign No.1 (September 2013 - February 2014)

 The current Malagasy Migratory Locust plague started in April 2012.
 Rice, other crops and pasture resources for livestock are at risk of considerable damage by the locust plague, which can have a wider impact on domestic supply and cereal prices.
 The locust plague threatens the food and nutrition security of 13 million people in Madagascar.